 For over a decade, the Coalition has led programs to chart, understand, and facilitate the transformation of scholarly practice through the use of digital content and advanced information technology.
-This has come to be shorthanded as e-research (or, in the sciences, e-science, and in the humanities, digital humanities).
-In the sciences and engineering, CNI has been heavily involved in helping the higher education and library communities understand and frame emerging issues in cyberinfrastructure and e-science, with a primary focus on data sharing and data curation issues.
-In the arts and humanities, CNI, working with a wide range of partners, has a long record of leadership in computing and the humanities, and of efforts to build collaborations that span the museum, archival and library communities.
-The need to continue to understand evolving scholarly practice in the sciences, social sciences, and humanities is vital in informing future planning by our members.
+These endeavors have come to be shorthanded as e-research (or, in the sciences, e-science, and in the humanities, digital humanities).
+In the sciences and engineering, CNI has been heavily involved in helping the higher education and library communities understand and frame emerging issues in cyberinfrastructure and e-science, with a primary focus on data sharing and data curation issues, and the interrelationships between data, software and more traditional publications.
+In the arts and humanities, CNI, working with a wide range of partners, has a long record of leadership in computing and the humanities, and in efforts to build collaborations that span the museum, archival and library communities.
+The need to continue to understand evolving scholarly practice in the sciences, social sciences, and humanities is vital in informing future planning by CNI's members.
 We will continue to feature humanities projects such as those supported through the National Endowment for the Humanities Office of Digital Humanities, the Institute of Museum and Library Services (IMLS), The Andrew W. Mellon Foundation, and the multi-sponsor, international Digging into Data initiative, emphasizing computationally intensive research enabled by a robust infrastructure.